City council covers full agenda at meeting

 Public Works Director Larry Lacy suggested that DNR be contacted about paying for extending mains to several properties in Delassus affected by the water pollution.
 City Administrator Greg Beavers advised that SRG should pay for the mains.

-Boatright noted that the committee discussed putting up “No ATV/UTV" signs at the city limits and is also considering the installation of a stop sign at the corner of KREI and Burkstone.
+Boatright noted the committee discussed putting up “No ATV/UTV" signs at the city limits and is also considering installing a stop sign at the corner of KREI and Burkstone.

 In new business, the council passed resolution R26-2022 which approved a proposal from Evoqua Water Technologies to recondition a screw pump at the East Wastewater Treatment Plant; and resolution R27-2022 authorizing the city administrator to submit an application to the U.S. National Park Service National Trails System Certification Program.